-Enchonromatosis can occur anywhere but most frequently involve the short tubular bones of the hands and feet.
-Bilateral occurrence needs not be symmetrical necessarily.
+Enchondromatosis can occur anywhere but most frequently involve the short tubular bones of the hands and feet.
+Bilateral occurrence needs not to be symmetrical necessarily.

 The lesions are essentially hamartomatous proliferations of cartilage cells within the metaphyses or perversion of enchondral growth and are therefore confined to cylindrical bones..
 The cells appear to be epiphysial chondroblasts which fail to mature properly and migrate into the metaphysis where they produce masses of useless disorganized cartilage cells which may closely mimic neoplastic chondromatous growth.